 Introduction

-In the part 1 of this article series, we introduced Amazon Bedrock AgentCore and specifically Amazon Bedrock AgentCore Gateway which transforms existing APIs and AWS Lambda functions into agent-ready tools, offering unified access across protocols, including into Model Context Protocol (MCP), and runtime discovery.
-In this part of the article series, we use Amazon Bedrock AgentCore Gateway to convert the existing Amazon API Gateway REST API into MCP compatible tools and make it available to agents through Gateway endpoint.
+In part 1 of this article series, we introduced Amazon Bedrock AgentCore and specifically Amazon Bedrock AgentCore Gateway, which transforms existing APIs and AWS Lambda functions into agent-ready tools, offering unified access across protocols, including into Model Context Protocol (MCP), and runtime discovery.
+In this part of the article series, we use Amazon Bedrock AgentCore Gateway to convert the existing Amazon API Gateway REST API into MCP-compatible tools and make it available to agents through the Gateway endpoint.
 We also use Strands MCP Client to talk to this AgentCore Gateway endpoint.

 Transform existing Amazon API Gateway REST API into MCP tools using Bedrock AgentCore Gateway

-For the demonstration purpose, we re-use our sample application anf the Amazon Gateway API described in the article Serverless applications with Java and Aurora DSQL - Part 1 Introduction and sample application.
+For demonstration purposes, we reuse our sample application and the Amazon Gateway API described in the article Serverless applications with Java and Aurora DSQL - Part 1 Introduction and sample application.
 You can find the full source code of our sample application here.
-But you can use any Open API spec to transform existing REST API into MCP tools using Bedrock AgentCore Gateway.
+But you can use any Open API specification to transform an existing REST API into MCP tools using Bedrock AgentCore Gateway.

-We re-use generic the Python Jupyter Notebook provided in the official AWS GitHub repository with the amazon-bedrock-agentcore-samples but adopt it to our needs (use existing API Gateway REST API instead of NASA's Open APIs).
+We reuse the Python Jupyter Notebook provided in the official AWS GitHub repository with the amazon-bedrock-agentcore-samples but adapt it to our needs (use the existing API Gateway REST API instead of NASA's Open APIs).
 I have published the final version of this playbook in my here.

 The Gateway workflow involves the following steps to connect your agents to external tools: